ast-grep/ast-grep.github.io/website/blog/tree-sitter-end-to-end.md

 The rewrite made the runtime easier to change.
 The experiments made it harder to fool.

-AI made the exploration dramatically faster.
+ChatGPT made the exploration dramatically faster.
 It did not decide which result was correct.
 The 4 GiB VM storm, the false refcount win, and the invalid balancing optimization all arrived as plausible code.
 Only application traces, invariant tests, and paired performance gates turned fast code generation into engineering progress.